-- Satisfactory completion of AAD121 or CBA110 and of all English Composition requirements of a 1. student's college is a prerequisite for AAD202 and AAD203. - A student who chooses to take both AAD121 and CBA110 may count the credits for the second 2. course toward electives in this minor - A student who chooses to take two of the three writing courses may count the second course 3. toward electives in this minor. - An internship must be undertaken in an arts organization venue in order to count toward this 4. minor.
-While it may be arranged for three or more credits, a maximum of six internship credits may be counted toward electives. - Descriptions for all required and elective courses in this minor may be found in the Lawrenceville 5. catalog of Rider University.
+- A student who chooses to take both AAD121 and CBA110 may count the credits for the second course toward electives in this minor. - 3.
+A student who chooses to take two of the three writing courses may count the second course toward electives in this minor. - An internship must be undertaken in an arts organization venue in order to count toward this minor.
+While it may be arranged for three or more credits, a maximum of six internship credits may be counted toward electives. - Descriptions for all required and elective courses in this minor may be found in the Lawrenceville catalog of Rider University.